Skip to Content

 The Ideal Tulum Itinerary (3 to 5 days)

 With such a wide offer, journey planning can be a bit daunting, especially if it’s your first time traveling to Tulum.
-With that in mind, I have decided to put together this Tulum itinerary.
+With that in mind, I have decided to put together the ultimate Tulum itinerary.

 HOW TO GET TO TULUM

-First things first: how do you get to Tulum in the first place?
+First things first: how do you get to Tulum to begin with?
 It’s easy!
-Chances are you will be going to Tulum from Cancun, which is about 118 kilometers (73 miles) away, and there are many options to cover that distance.
+Chances are you’ll be going to Tulum from Cancun, which is about 118 kilometers (73 miles) away, and there are many options to cover that distance.

 I wrote a whole post on how to get from Cancun Airport to Tulum, but if you want the info quickly, here it is.